 Surgery is performed at Museum District Ambulatory Surgery Center, adjacent to our office at 1200 Binz Street in Houston.
 This is a top of the line cosmetic surgery center with highly trained Physician anesthesiologists (not anesthesia nurses) and a seasoned cosmetic surgery support team.

 Patients receive IV anesthesia so you are safely asleep and feel no pain.
-Most patients do not need to be intubated.
 Prior to waking up, I administer a long acting local anesthetic that will keep you pain free for 8-12 hours.

 Most patients can go home or to their hotel about 2 hours after the surgery, after urinating and having something to eat and drink.
 For the first 3 days, it is important to use ice off and on and rest as much as possible to avoid excess swelling from being upright.
 Immediately after surgery you can shower (no baths for 2 weeks), eat, and then rest.
 The local anesthetic wears off after about 8-12 hours and narcotic pain medicine may be needed for 2-3 days.
 Many patients just take Advil or something similar.
 After 3 days, you are able to drive short distances, fly or walk short distances, but should avoid any strenuous activity for 2 weeks.
 After our 2 weeks postop visit, most patients can return to normal activities with the exception of intercourse and heavy lighting that strains the muscles.
 You can resume those activities at the 4-6 week mark depending on your personal healing.
 If possible, I recommend taking a week off work, unless you have a totally sedentary job.